gavinsimpson/ggvegan/README.md

 ## Installation
 No binary packages are currently available for ggvegan.
 If you have the correct development tools you can compile the package yourself after downloading the source code from github.
 Once I work out how to link git with svn I'll start a project on [R-forge](http://r-forge.r-project.org) which will host binary packages of ggvegan.

 Finally, if you use Hadley Wickham's **devtools** package then you can install ggvegan directly from github using functions that devtools provides.
+To do this, install **devtools** from CRAN via

+    install.packages("devtools")

+then run

+    require("devtools")
+    install_github("ggvegan", "gavinsimpson")